NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 * :bangbang: If more than one bird will undergo surgery then several animals can be brought from the aviary.
 Each needs to be in its own travel cage.
 Birds that are waiting for their surgery can be kept in the main lab space, the surgery room, or in an experiment room.
 The location and environment should be set to avoid distressing birds.
 * :bangbang: Animals are inspected visually and observed to assess their health.
 Only healthy animals will undergo surgery.
 * :bangbang: Water and food are removed 30 minutes before ansthesia induction.
 This prevents suffocation.
+* :bangbang: Analgesic (Meloxicam 0.5-1 mg/kg) is injected IM either right before commencing surgery or immediately after inducing anesthesia.
+* To prevent dehydration, some saline may be injected IC in anticipation of long surgeries.
 ### Equipment and materials
 **The following equipment is arranged and checked:**
 * Anesthesia system: